-Burnout.
+Spousal caregiver burnout.
 We hear the term all the time, but what does it mean exactly?
 Burnout is “a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.”
-If any part of that definition strikes home, you may be close to or already experiencing caregiver burnout.
+If any part of that definition strikes home, you may be close to or already experiencing caregiver spouse burnout.

 My husband battled cancer for 5 years.
 It was a long and arduous battle.
 In the beginning, we both felt strong and determined.
 But about three and half years in, the struggle started to weigh on us.
 As his partner and caregiver, I was emotionally exhausted by the constant roller coaster of emotions I was experiencing.
 My constant worry and stress impacted my sleep and left me physically exhausted each day.
 The day-to-day coping with cancer and all it involved took a toll on me mentally.
 I remember saying to myself, “I can’t keep doing this!”

-If you are nearing caregiver burnout or already feeling it, you are not alone.
+If you are nearing well spouse burnout or already feeling it, you are not alone.
 However, it’s no way to live, and it can seriously affect your health if you don’t make adjustments soon!
-This blog will discuss ways to recognize the signs of caregiver burnout so that you can take action before heading into this dangerous place.
+This blog will discuss ways to recognize the signs of spousal caregiver burnout so that you can take action before heading into this dangerous place.

 Why is Caregiving So Stressful?